-- Compliance order a compliance order may be issued to require compliance with a civil penalty requirement and remediation by a specified date. - Enforceable undertaking the commission may accept a written undertaking given by a person in connection with a matter in relation to which the commission has a function or power under its Act or relevant legislation. - Licence variation the commission may vary a licence or licence condition if a licensee has contravened or is contravening a condition of the licence or a provision of a code of practice.
+- Compliance order a compliance order may be issued to require compliance with a civil penalty requirement and remediation by a specified date. - Enforceable undertaking the commission may accept a written enforceable undertaking given by a person in connection with a matter in relation to which the commission has a function or power under its Act or relevant legislation. - Licence or Permission variation the commission may vary a licence or licence condition if a licensee has contravened or is contravening a condition of the licence or a provision of a code of practice.
+It may impose a condition or restriction on an accreditation under the Victorian Energy Upgrades program. - Injunctions to stop, prevent or remedy unlawful behaviour.